 Is Frontier better than Spirit?
 Which airline is worse?
 I’m going to answer all of these questions (and more), so hopefully you’ll have a better idea of which airline is better for you by the time you scroll all the way to the end.

-Frontier versus Spirit: a brief summary of all the major differences
+Frontier vs Spirit: a brief summary of all the similarities and differences

-Something occurred to me as I was sitting here trying to think of all the differences between Frontier and Spirit: I guess I never really thought about it before trying to organize my thoughts, but these two airlines are more similar to one another then they are different.
+I guess I never really thought about it before trying to organize my thoughts for this comparison, but Frontier and Spirit are more similar to one another then they are different.
 Check this out: